Driver Routing and Scheduling with Synchronization Constraints: Results

 To derive managerial insights, we first compare our results to solutions currently obtained in practice and investigate the advantages of jointly considering all lines of one subcontractor compared to an isolated planning per line.
 Second, we evaluate the benefit of driver exchanges and intermediate stops.
 Finally, we study the impact of time windows, detour limits, and time discretization on solution quality and computational effort.

 \paragraph{Status Quo Comparison} In practice, driver assignments are planned manually by a team of network planners, each being responsible for a set of lines.
 Due to the size and complexity of instances on subcontractor level and the lack of sufficient software tools, drivers are scheduled for every line separately.
 This means that the network planner applies a similar logic as used in the construction heuristic described in Section~\ref{sss:constrHeuristic}.
-Therefore, we divide all instances into subinstances at the line level and apply the construction heuristic to approximate manual solutions.
+Therefore, we divide all 351 instances into subinstances at the line level and apply the construction heuristic to approximate manual solutions.
 To compare our methodology against this status quo benchmark, we apply our \glsfirst{DBMH} first to line-based instances and second to subcontractor-based instances.
 We then compare both results to the approximated manual results.
-Table~\ref{tab:resultsCompLine} shows the average~(avg) and median~(med) savings for both comparisons grouped by instance size and instance type.
+Table~\ref{tab:resultsCompLine} shows the average~(avg) and median~(med) savings per instance as well as the total driver count reduction~($\Delta \sum \objectiveValue$) for both comparisons grouped by instance size and instance type.
 The results in Table~\ref{tab:resultsCompLine} show that our matheuristic outperforms the status quo benchmark.
-Over all line-based instances, we can improve manual solutions by 11.18\% on average, obtaining larger savings of 22.62\% with growing instance size.
+Over all line-based instances, we can improve manual solutions by 11.18\% per instance on average, obtaining larger savings of 22.62\% with growing instance size.
 When considering subcontractor-based instances, we can further increase the average savings to 13.07\%.
 This result indicates that the primary savings result from the algorithm itself and only a minor part results from existing synergies between lines of the same subcontractor.
-Note that, in particular for small and medium instances, most instances do not have relevant synchronization potentials between lines, see Figure~\ref{fig:synergies}.
-Only a small number of instances shows synergies between lines and hence considerable savings of up to 50\%. \CenterFloatBoxes
+Note that, in particular for small and medium instances, most instances do not have relevant synchronization potentials between lines, see Figure~\ref{fig:synergies}. \CenterFloatBoxes

+Only a small number of instances shows synergies between lines and hence considerable savings of up to 50\%, adding up to a reduction of 19 drivers over all instances.

 In summary, our \glsfirst{DBMH} is able to improve the results currently achieved in practice.
 To reach globally optimal solutions, coach companies should optimize driver routes and schedules on subcontractor level.
 However, considering subcontractor-based instances is beneficial only for some instances and increases the problem complexity significantly.